Breeding & Genetics

 (Back to Top)

 The lutino mutation severely disrupts the transportation of three enzymes, making it impossible to produce normal melanin.
-The cinnamon mutation eliminates one of these enzymes, which apparently makes it possible to transport more of the remaining enzymes.
+So very little melanin is produced, and it's small and deformed.
+But the cinnamon mutation eliminates one of the enzymes that needs to be transported, which apparently makes it possible to transport more of the remaining two enzymes.
 So more melanin is produced and deposited in the feather.
-This melanin is highly abnormal, with granules 2.5 times the normal size, and enough of it makes it into the feather that some of it becomes visible.
+This melanin is also highly abnormal, being brown colored with granules 2.5 times the normal size, and enough of it makes it into the feather that some of it becomes visible.

-In budgies, this mutation creates a pale brown "lacy" pattern on the wings in place of the usual bold black markings, so the mutation is called lacewing in budgies and sometimes in other species too.
+In budgies, the combination of cinnamon and lutino creates a pale brown "lacy" pattern on the wings in place of the usual bold black markings.
+So cinnamon lutino is called lacewing in budgies and sometimes in other species too.
 But this is rather confusing since the other species don't have similar markings and there isn't a visible "lace" effect.

 (Back to Top)